Niveusgh/World_Palm_Oil_Data/README.md

 2. Clone the repo from github.
 3. Setup a virtual environment and activate it.
 4. To make sure you have all the necessary packages, run "pip install -r requirements.txt".
-The following packages will be required to run the program: pandas, numby, matplotlib.pyplot, scipy, seaborn
+The following packages will be required to run the program:
+        - pandas,
+        - numby,
+        - matplotlib.pyplot,
+        - scipy,
+        - seaborn
+TO run the "Jupyter.ipynb" file, Jupyter Notebook is needed.
 5. The program can be run directly by running "main.py" from the script folder.
 You can also run the "Jupyter.ipynb" file from script folder using Jupyter Notebook.

 ## Project Requirements